TurboNerd/supergenerator_bot/README.md

     $ cd supergenerator_bot/
     $ pip install -r requirements.txt
     ```
+5. write your configuration in `settings.json`.
+For details see template configuration file: `settings.template.json`

 ##### Update requirements file:
 In case other dependencies are added during development, to update the requirements file run: